CMHAAorg/cmhaa-website/site/content/about.md

       that are experienced by all of their employees.

-      We also know that when businesses pool their knowledge, share openly and work collaboratively, better, more sustainable outcomes can be achieved for our people, and for the wider community.
+      We also know that when businesses pool their resources, share their knowledge openly and work collaboratively, better, more sustainable outcomes can be achieved for more people.
   - type: vimeo_with_quote
     vimeo_quote_id: "457647049"
-    vimeo_quote_text: We’re aiming to start a movement that leads to all employees going to work feeling genuinely cared for, knowing there is support for them in their personal life as well as their work life.
+    vimeo_quote_text: One of the great outcomes of the Alliance so far is that we’re opening up a little more frequently and more easily, and just acknowledging the reality of the moment we’re all facing.
+We have to build on that as we look to the future.
-    vimeo_quote_author: Kristin Stubbins, Partner, PwC Australia
+    vimeo_quote_author: Steven Worrall, Managing Director, Microsoft Australia, and Chair, Corporate Mental Health Alliance Australia
   - type: split_title_content
     title: Our origins
-    leadtext: In 2011, during an informal conversation, three senior business leaders agreed to collaborate and bring together a cohort of business leaders from across the City of London to address the increasing levels of stress in the workplace and to challenge existing work practices that they felt were counterproductive to the quality of client service, profitability and health of employees.
-Poppy Jaman OBE, the co-founder of Mental Health First Aid England came on board as Program Director and is now the CMHA’s CEO.
-With seed funding from their respective organisations, the three senior business leaders launched CMHA in the UK with 10 participating firms in October 2012.
+    leadtext: The Corporate Mental Health Alliance Australia is part of a growing global movement for better workplace mental health, which began in the UK almost a decade ago with the establishment of the City Mental Health Alliance.
   - type: image
     image: img/origins.jpg
     image_caption: This is a caption